bi-labor/es-mssql/docs/exercise3.md

 1. Run the ETL process by using the _Start_ button on the toolbar of Visual Studio.

-   > Note, that the execution may take a while, if the amount of memory is limited (e.g. in the BME cloud).
-It may help to close memory-hog processes (e.g. browsers).

    Verify that the execution succeeded.
 If not, see [this guide](mssql-bi-software-intro.md) for debugging and resolving typical issues.

 1. If the process succeeded, verify the **contents of the table** using SQL Server Management Studio.
 Verify that you **added your Neptun code prefix** to the Country names.